epoupon/lms/README.md

 LMS is a self-hosted music streaming software, released under the GPLv3 license.
 It allows you to access your music using a web interface.

+A [demo](http://lms.demo.poupon.io) instance is available, with the following limitations:
+- Settings cannot be saved
+- No persistent playqueue

 ## Main features
 - Responsive design
 - Browse your audio collection using tag-based filters